hexacola/hexacola.ai/README.md

 - Google Fonts for typography
 - Prism.js for code highlighting
 - PDF.js and JSZip for export functionality
-- Pollinations.AI for image generation
+- Pollinations.AI for image adn text generation

 ---